Celebrating its 28th year, The Minnesota High School Music Listening Contest is an independent not-for-profit

 competition providing an ideal opportunity to enrich students' experiences with classical, ethnic, and popular music in a fun and competitive environment.

 The registration fee is $90 per team (3 student guides with one coach's guide per school/organization).
-Study Guides are about 90 pages and each contains three repertoire CDs with narration.
+Study Guides are 100 pages and each contains three repertoire CDs with narration.
 In addition, each student and coach receives a FREE one-year subscription to Naxos Music Library where they can access a playlist with entire pieces of the music featured in the Study Guide.
-Also, all participants will be given a FREE t-shirt at the regional contest.
+Also, all participants will be given a FREE MLC T-shirt at the regional contest.

 In addition, a practice test will be posted in December to help students prepare for the regional contests.